 The toilets we install are usually at the community level and not per household.
 On the right you see, for example, a drawing of a toilet block with changing room for girls at a school in Ethiopia.

-The United Nations Sustainable Development Goals say, among other things, that by 2030 we want everyone to have access to safe drinking water and sanitation.
+The United Nations Sustainable Development Goals state, among other things, that we want to give everyone access to safe drinking water and sanitation by 2030.
 (SDG 6)

 Although a positive development is visible, we are not going to make it with the current effort.
-In fact, we need to do four times as much as in the past 5 years to get there if we really want to do it right.
+In fact, we need to do four times as much as in the last 5 years to get to where we really want to do well.

 Unfortunately, the countries where these people live are often unable to pay for or organize the water supplies themselves.
 That is why we give them a boost by financing the initial investments.

 Is our contribution then a drop in the ocean?
-Certainly not: in the past five years we have already managed to realize at least 10 billion litres of clean drinking water.
+Certainly not: in the past five years we have already managed to realize at least 10 billion liters of clean drinking water.
 With this we give at least 140,000 people permanent access to good facilities.
-That is therefore as much as the whole of Den Bosch and converted about 1% of the progress or this area worldwide.
+That is just as much as the whole of Den Bosch and about 1% of the progress of this area worldwide.

-Do you want to help with our mission: clean drinking water for everyone?
+Would you like to help with our mission: clean drinking water for everyone?

-You can do so in more ways than you think.
+There are more ways to do this than you think.

-The WHO and Unicef released a report late last year on access to water and sanitation in 2020.
-Fortunately, we are moving in the right direction: from 785 million to 771 million people without access…Read more
+At the end of last year, the WHO and UNICEF released a report on access to water and sanitation in 2020.
+Fortunately, we are moving in the right direction: from 785 million to 771 million people…Read more